IdoMessenberg/taiga_os/past/kernel/README.md

 # kernel

-the kernel design is still a working progress and will probably change multipole times in the next couple of updates and commits
+the kernel design is still a working progress and will probably change multiple times in the next couple of updates and commits